Matt5sean3/GtkBuilderAid.jl/README.md

 The first and final argument types of a callback can usually be guessed without a problem, which is what the Gtk wrapper does internally for `signal_connect`.
 Similarly, adding this assumption would make this package more user friendly and better in-line with the Gtk wrapper library, however that assumption has not been implemented yet.

+### GTK Version

+This package requires using `gtk_builder_add_callback_symbols` at the moment which was introduced in GTK version 3.10 which was released in late 2013.
+Unfortunately, this means distributions released before 2014 may run into difficulties utilizing this package due to binary dependencies.
+There are plans to rework the library to utilize `gtk_builder_connect_signals_full` instead which has been available since GTK version 2.12 and gives greater control besides.